Achilles '29: Professional football

 In the 2012–13 Topklasse season Achilles '29 was the title favorite, as the reigning champion.
 After 11 matches it became top of the table and remained there for the rest of the season.
 It lost the national title to VV Katwijk, but unlike Katwijk, Achilles chose to use its right of promotion following dispensation to some aspects in the licence for professional football.
 As a result, it played in the Eerste Divisie for the 2013–14 season, having drawn their first game in professional football against FC Emmen.

 Downfall

 After 4 seasons in the Eerste Divisie, the club was relegated to the amateur Tweede Divisie in May 2017.
 They suffered two further relegations in the following seasons, from the Tweede Divisie to the Derde Divisie in May 2018 and from the Derde Divisie to the Hoofdklasse in May 2019.

 Achilles '29 were in last place in their Hoofdklasse group for the 2019–20 season, but avoided relegation due to the suspension of the Dutch football leagues as a result of the COVID-19 pandemic in the Netherlands.
 At that point, the club had only one point from 20 matches.
 They eventually suffered relegation to the sixth-tier Eerste Klasse in the 2021–22 Hoofdklasse season.
+The following season Achilles would suffer another relegation, this time to the Tweede Klasse, meaning the club went from the second to the seventh tier in just six years.